-Design and Technology Futures is built on an understanding that disciplinary, cultural and intellectual diversity combined with creative and open mindset drives successful innovation.
+Design and Technology Future (D&TF) is built on the notion that a deep understanding of modern technology, an appreciation of cultural diversity, and a creative mind-set are the main driving forces of any successful innovation.
 It is a transdisciplinary programme merging the competencies and skills of technology and design.

 Design and Technology Futures is combining education and innovation into an enabling platform which at one hand collaborates with industry and government partners to search new ways out from the modern complex challenges and on the other hand, engages students with new and unique experiences out of their comfort zones in order to create innovation and new thinking.
 To find out what the future might be.

 The challenges in the program are presented in an open format, encouraging students’ personal creative development and self-expression.